 This Voluntour is the perfect way to tick off some Costa Rican hotspots while giving back to Mother Nature along the way.
 Unspoilt cloud forests, Pacific coast surf and rugged volcanic landscapes make this Latin gem a top volunteering destination.
 Spend five days volunteering at a remarkable sea turtle conservation project, assiting endangered sea turtles and their hatchlings on Playa Montezuma

-Volunteers should arrive into San Jose Airport before midday to be collected by their pre-booked transfer.
-This will take them to their San Jose accommodation.
+Upon arrival at San Jose International Airport, you will be transferred to your accommodation for check-in.
 Get settled in and enjoy the rest of the day in San Jose to explore the city on your own.
 Overnight in San Jose.

 Day 2: San Jose to Montezuma (B/D)